Early Germanic culture: Trade

 The presence of amber in Mycenaean graves, and the presence of Italian bronze daggers in Northern European graves, attest to trade relations between early Bronze Age Germanic peoples and the Mediterranean Sea.
 Such trade further increased in volume through the Iron Age.

-The early Germanic peoples imported a large amount of gold from Ireland and ornaments from cultures along the Danube.
-Large amounts of amber has been discovered at sites of the Hallstatt culture, testifying to a massive export of this commodity by the Germanic peoples to their Celtic southern neighbors.
+Large amounts of amber has been discovered at sites of the Hallstatt culture.
 From the Hallstatt culture, this amber found its way to the Villanovan culture.
-In return, the Germanic peoples imported salt from the Hallstatt culture.

-The arrival of iron from the south into Germanic territories led to a partial collapse of the Nordic Bronze Age.
-By this time the amber trade had declined.

 Roman goods exported by the Romans to Germanic territories include beads, coins, glassware, silverware and weapons.
 In turn the Romans received amber, cattle, fur and slaves.
 By the 4th century, wine became a very important Roman export to the Germanic world.
 It became a luxury product widely consumed by Germanic leaders.

 The two most important trade routes between Rome and the Germanic world went either along the North Sea coast or along the Vistula towards the Adriatic.
 Significant trade routes were also located along the Oder and Elbe rivers.

 Trade relations between Rome and the Germanic peoples increased throughout the history of the Roman Empire.
 This trade also facilitated increased cultural contacts.
 As the Germanic peoples became more and more acquainted with Roman industrial products, their appreciation of Roman coinage increased.
 The importation of Roman coins into Germanic territories reduced the importance of amber in Germanic society.
-Large collections of Roman coinage have been found deep into Germanic terrotires, even in Scandinavia.
+Large collections of Roman coinage have been found deep into Germanic territories, even in Scandinavia.

 Returning Germanic mercenaries in the Roman army brought back many Roman products to their communities.

 One of the reasons the Romans may have drawn borders along the Rhine, besides the sizable population of Germanic warriors on one side of it, was that the Germanic economy was not robust enough for them to extract much booty nor were they convinced they could acquire sufficient tax revenue from any additional efforts of conquest.
 Drawing a distinctive line between themselves and Germanic people also incentivized alliances and trade as the Germanic people sought a share of the imperial wealth.